aeternity/aepp-sdk-js/docs/guides/contracts.md

         - For most of these additional options it doesn't make sense to define them at contract instance level.
         - You wouldn't want to provide an `amount` to each transaction or use the same `nonce` which would result in invalid transactions.
         - For options like `ttl` or `gasPrice` it does absolutely make sense to set this on contract instance level.

+### Keep bytecode and ACI for future use
+After the contract is initialized you can persist values of `contract._aci` and `contract.$options.bytecode`.
+They can be provided for subsequent contract initializations to don't depend on a compiler.

 ## 5. Deploy the contract